thesave/academic_website_/website/teaching.md

     titles:
       - "Analysis of Linux kernel as a complex network"
       - "Detection of Topological Patterns in Complex Networks - Correlation Profile of the Internet"
+      - "Predicting Defects using Network Analysis on Dependency Graphs"
       - "Social structure of Facebook networks"
   -
     field: Tourism/Urbanistics